Susan Eisenhower: Publications

-Susan Eisenhower also actively maintains a blog on her personal website, addressing various issues in foreign and domestic policy, national security, and politics.
+She also maintains a blog on her website, addressing various issues in foreign and domestic policy, national security, and politics.

 Endorsement of Barack Obama

 Although a lifelong member of the Republican Party, Eisenhower endorsed Barack Obama for president of the United States in 2008.
-Eisenhower announced on August 21, 2008, that she was leaving the Republican Party and becoming an Independent.
+She announced on August 21, 2008, that she was leaving the Republican Party and becoming an Independent.
 She spoke on the final day of the 2008 Democratic National Convention.
-Her speech was delivered at INVESCO Field at Mile High in Denver, Colorado, and began with, "I stand before you tonight not as a Republican or a Democrat, but as an American."
-The full transcript of her remarks as delivered is on her website.
+Her speech began with, "I stand before you tonight not as a Republican or a Democrat, but as an American."

 On October 29, 2012, she re-endorsed Barack Obama for a second term in the 2012 presidential election.

-Her father, John Eisenhower, had similarly left their family's traditional party in 2004 to become an Independent; he endorsed Democratic candidate Senator John Kerry for president.
+Since leaving the Republican Party, she has described herself as "an Eisenhower Republican".
+Her father, John Eisenhower, had similarly left their family's traditional party in 2004 to become an Independent; he endorsed Democratic candidate Senator John Kerry for president in 2004.